web-eid/web-eid-system-architecture-doc/README.md

 Figure 9: Web eID general and Safari extension-specific components

-#### Internet Explorer

-As Microsoft has [announced](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/) that the Internet Explorer 11 desktop application will be retired on June 15, 2022, there is no support for Internet Explorer in Web eID.

 ### Native application

 The Web eID native application is built with the [Qt](https://www.qt.io/) framework.
 It consists of